asenchochev/my-react-app/README.md

 # my-react-app

-## DoctorBooking 🏥
+## MediCenter 🏥
-DoctorBooking is a web application for easy and convenient doctor appointment scheduling, built with the MERN stack.
+MediCenter is a web application for easy and convenient doctor appointment scheduling, built with the MERN stack.

 ## Technologies 🛠️
 - **MongoDB**: Database for storing data.